buildbot/buildbot/master/docs/developer/cls-remotecommands.rst

     .. py:method:: useLog(log, closeWhenFinished=False, logfileName=None)

-        :param log: the :class:`~buildbot.process.log.Log` instance to add to.
+        :param log: the :class:`~buildbot.process.log.Log` instance to add to
-        :param closeWhenFinished: if true, call :meth:`~buildbot.process.log.Log.finish` when the command is finished.
+        :param closeWhenFinished: if true, call :meth:`~buildbot.process.log.Log.finish` when the command is finished
         :param logfileName: the name of the logfile, as given to the worker.
-                            This is ``stdio`` for standard streams.
+                            This is ``stdio`` for standard streams

         Route log-related updates to the given logfile.
         Note that ``stdio`` is not included by default, and must be added explicitly.